LogicalGeekBoy/logical_zoom/README.md

 1. Visit https://modmuss50.me/fabric.html for latest settings
 2. Paste settings into gradle.properties and increase mod version
+3. Check `fabric.mod.json` is using the correct target version of Minecraft and `fabricloader`
-3. Run `.\gradlew vscode`
+4. Run `.\gradlew vscode`
-4. F5 and test the mod is working
+5. F5 and test the mod is working
-5. Run `.\gradlew build`
+6. Run `.\gradlew build`
-6. Publish /build/libs/logical_zoom-x.jar
+7. Publish /build/libs/logical_zoom-x.jar

+If there is a loom version error at 4 above, update `build.gradle` with the latest version from the example mod template here: https://github.com/FabricMC/fabric-example-mod/blob/master/build.gradle